USCYuandaDu/Stock-System/README.md

 ### Installation:
 docker run -d -p 2181:2181 -p 2888:2888 -p 3888:3888 --name zookeeper confluent/zookeeper

+### Master-Slave Model:

+1.Master knows a list of tasks

+2.Master in charge of distrbuting tasks

+3.Slaves in charge of executing tasks

+4.Slaves need to report status back to Master

+problem: Master Election, Crash Detection, Group membership, Metadata management

+### Ways to coordinate:

+1.Message passing

+2.Shared storage(Zookeeper)

+### Split-brain Example:

+1.In a system, we have one master, one backup master, and many workers.

+2.Part of the workers are having trouble to reach master.

+3.Connect with backup master instead.

+### Data Tree:

+1.Organized in hierarchical structure

+2.Similar to file system

+3.Kafka could connect all brokers through one borker by zookeeper, because all brokers info are stored in zookeeper.

+### Znode:

+1.Basic unit of Data Tree

+2.Persisent Znode, Ephermal Znode and Sequential Znode

+### Watcher:

+1.Help client to know changes to znodes, zookeeper push a notification

+### Leader Election within Zookeeper:

+Server has following mode: Leader, Follower, Observer

+### State Replication within Zookeeper:
+Zab protocal

+Leader:
+1.Receives write requests

+2.convert requests into transaction

+3.Leader send proposal message to all follower

+4.Once receiving ack from a quorum, leader sends commit message

+Follower:
+1.Received Proposal message from leader

+2.Check if the leader is the correct leader

+3.Check if the transaction is in correct order

+4.Send ack back to leader

+5.Received COMMIT message from leader

+6.apply change to the Data Tree
+### Client-Server Interaction:

+1.Connection: TCP connection, Client only connects to server with newer/equal state, configurable session timeout

 # Cassandra
 An open source distributed storage system that provides high availability.